 Discussion

-The need to form meaningful and positive relationships has been recognised across theories relating to human needs and motivation (Bowlby, 1969; Maslow, 1965; Ryan & Deci, 2000).
-The belonging hypothesis extended this to suggest that individuals have an inherent drive to form good quality, lasting relationships (Baumeister & Leary, 1995).
-In particular, a sense of belonging at school has been associated with a number of positive outcomes across education and health (Allen et al., 2021; Goodenow, 1993b; Loukas et al., 2010).
-Considering the importance of school belonging, the additional risk factors which looked after young people might face, and the paucity of research with this sample, the study explored six hypotheses.
-Differences across groups were explored followed by analysis of associations between school belonging, peer relationships, and mental wellbeing outcomes.
-Based on initial results, moderation analysis was used to further explore the relationship between school belonging and life satisfaction, externalising behaviour, and bullying victimisation.
-Finally, qualitative data allowed for the examination of factors which impact school belonging across both groups.

 Individual Factors

-Considering the study population as a whole, high school belonging was significantly negatively related to poor mental health outcomes including total SDQ scores and negative affect.
-School belonging was also positively related to measures of wellbeing including the SDQ prosocial subscale and positive affect.
+Considering the study population as a whole, high school belonging was significantly negatively related to poor mental health outcomes.
 This is consistent with previous research which has suggested that high school belonging relates to increased positive affect and decreased negative affect (Vera et al., 2021), and that high school belonging is related to fewer mental health difficulties (Vaz et al., 2014).
 Whilst the relationship between school belonging, positive affect, and negative affect did not reach significance when results were split by group, effect sizes suggest that belonging is related to these factors for both groups.

 When looking at the data by group, the relationship between school belonging and mental health outcomes remained for both groups, as measured by the total SDQ and prosocial subscales.
-The current study was not able to explore the direction of relationships due to its cross-sectional design; however, previous researchers suggests that school belonging has a long-term impact on overall mental health, including depression and anxiety (Shochet et al., 2006).
+The current study was not able to explore the direction of relationships due to its cross-sectional design; however, previous research suggests that school belonging has a long-term impact on overall mental health, including depression and anxiety (Shochet et al., 2006).
 There were observed differences between groups, with looked after children showing a strong negative relationship between school belonging and externalising symptoms, which was not present for young people who have not experienced care.
-Comparison of groups showed no significant differences on measures of school belonging or externalising symptoms, despite previous research suggesting that looked after children, those who have experienced abuse and neglect, or those with difficult home lives, are at higher risk of psychiatric disorder and externalising problems (Goodman et al., 2004; Lazenbatt, 2010; Luke et al., 2018; Papachristou et al., 2020).
-Moderation analysis to explore the relationship between school belonging and externalising scores revealed that looked after status does not significantly moderate the relationship between variables.
+Comparison of groups showed no significant differences on measures of school belonging or externalising symptoms, nor was this association moderated by looked after status, despite previous research suggesting that looked after children, those who have experienced abuse and neglect, or those with difficult home lives, are at higher risk of psychiatric disorder and externalising problems (Goodman et al., 2004; Lazenbatt, 2010; Luke et al., 2018; Papachristou et al., 2020).